sardorboboshov/zoomcamp-project/README.md

     1. Run **docker-compose build .** to build the docker image
     2. Run **docker-compose up -d** to start the containers

+2. Create the project in GCP.

-    3. Create the Google project and dataset
+3. Create the DBT project - in order to link your gcp and github follow the steps [here](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md), dont forget to save your service_account
-    4. Create the DBT project

 4. Add the Google and DBT credentials to Variables and Connections

+5. Required Variables for Airflow:
+    1. **BUCKET_NAME** - the bucket name in your GCP, this is where all of your data will be stored
+    2. **DATA_LAKE_DESTINATION_PATH** - the folder name inside of BUCKET to store the files
+    3. **DATASET_PATH** - the dataset path inside of airflow to store the downloaded files from the website.
+We need to store these files in order to process and upload them to GCP in later stages.
+    4. **DBT_JOB_ID** - the job id for pushing the data to prod dataset

+6. Required Connectons for Airflow:
+    1. **dbt_cloud** - this connection is used to trigger the DBT job.
+Connection type must be **dbt Cloud**. **account_id** and **API Token** fields must be filled
+    2. **google_cloud** - this connection is used to upload the files and create the tables.
+    You need to fill the project_id and put the json file to **Keyfile JSON** field